ashleylharnett/ashleylharnett.github.io/index.md

 # Links

- * <a href="https://www.linkedin.com/in/ashleylharnett/" target="_blank" title="LinkedIn">LinkedIn</a>, for talking about work.</li>
+ * <a href="https://www.linkedin.com/in/ashleylharnett/" target="_blank" title="LinkedIn">LinkedIn</a>, for talking about work.
- * <a href="https://github.com/ashleylharnett/" target="_blank" title="GitHub">GitHub</a>, for code.</li>
+ * <a href="https://github.com/ashleylharnett/" target="_blank" title="GitHub">GitHub</a>, for code.

 # Work

 I'm currently working as an independent IT consultant, specialising in HE student systems.
-That's probably not what you're interested in but feel free to get in touch if you are.</p>
+That's probably not what you're interested in but feel free to get in touch if you are.

 # Education